Roman naming conventions: Origin and development

-In Latin, most nomina were formed by adding an adjectival suffix, usually -ius, to the stem of an existing word or name.
+In Latin, most nomina were formed by adding an adjective-forming suffix, usually -ius, to the stem of an existing word or name.
 Frequently, this required a joining element, such as -e-, -id-, -il-, or -on-.
 Many common nomina arose as patronymic surnames; for instance, the nomen Marcius was derived from the praenomen Marcus, and originally signified Marci filius, "son of Marcus".
 In the same way, Sextius, Publilius, and Lucilius arose from the praenomina Sextus, Publius, and Lucius.
-(Note: So common was this practice that nearly all Latin praenomina gave rise to patronymic nomina, including many that were uncommon in historical times.)
+(Note: The practice was so common that nearly all Latin praenomina gave rise to patronymic nomina, including many that were uncommon in historical times.)
 This demonstrates that, much like later European surnames, the earliest nomina were not necessarily hereditary, but might be adopted and discarded at will, and changed from one generation to the next.
 The practice from which these patronymics arose also gave rise to the filiation, which in later times, once the nomen had become fixed, nearly always followed the nomen.
 Other nomina were derived from names that later came to be regarded as cognomina, such as Plancius from Plancus or Flavius from Flavus; or from place-names, such as Norbanus from Norba.

 The binomial name consisting of praenomen and nomen eventually spread throughout Italy.
 Nomina from different languages and regions often have distinctive characteristics; Latin nomina tended to end in -ius, -us, -aius, -eius, -eus, or -aeus, while Oscan names frequently ended in -is or -iis; Umbrian names in -as, -anas, -enas, or -inas, and Etruscan names in -arna, -erna, -ena, -enna, -ina, or -inna.
-Oscan and Umbrian forms tend to be found in inscriptions; in Roman literature these names are often Latinized.
+Oscan and Umbrian forms tend to be found in inscriptions; in Roman literature these names are often converted to a Latin form.

-Many individuals added an additional surname, or cognomen, which helped to distinguish between members of larger families.
-Originally these were simply personal names, which might be derived from a person's physical features, personal qualities, occupation, place of origin, or even an object with which a person was associated.
+Many individuals added an extra surname, called a cognomen, which helped to distinguish subgroups within larger families.
+Originally a cognomen was simply some personal name or a nick-name, which might be derived from a person's physical features, personal qualities, occupation, place of origin, or even some object which the person was associated.
 Some cognomina were derived from the circumstance of a person's adoption from one family into another, or were derived from foreign names, such as when a freedman received a Roman praenomen and nomen.
-Other cognomina commemorated important events associated with a person; a battle in which a man had fought (Regillensis), a town captured (Coriolanus); or a miraculous occurrence (Corvus).
-The late grammarians distinguished certain cognomina as agnomina.
+Other cognomina commemorated important places (family originall from the town of Regillum), events associated with a person, such as the capture of a town (Corioli) via a battle in which a man had fought (Coriolanus); or a miraculous event (Corvinus).
+The late grammarians further distinguished some cognomina as agnomina.